ToryDeng/LEGEND/README.md

-# SpaGeneClust: Integrating gene clusters from spatial transcriptomics and scRNA-seq to detect spatially variable genes
+# LEGEND: An integrative algorithm for identifying co-expressed and cofunctional genes in multimodal transcriptomic sequencing data

 ## Citation